Protection from violence

 Every child has the right to feel safe, both at home and at school.

-Our child and young people safeguarding implementation framework, which is explained below, helps us ensure we do all we can to make sure children and young people stay safe and protected when they engage with us and with those who represent us.
+Our safeguarding implementation framework, which is explained below, helps us ensure we do all we can to make sure children and programme participants stay safe and protected when they engage with us and with those who represent us.

-Plan International has a clear and unequivocal safeguarding policy, Say Yes! to Keeping Children and Young People Safe and Protected, that aims to make sure no child or young person who is associated with Plan International comes to any harm.
-The policy governs the behaviours of Plan International staff, associates and visitors, ensuring we minimise risks to children and young people and report any concerns about a child or young person’s welfare appropriately.
+Plan International has a clear and unequivocal safeguarding policy, Say Yes! to Keeping Children and Programme Participants Safe and Protected, that aims to make sure that no child or programme participant who is associated with Plan International comes to any harm.
+The policy governs the behaviours of Plan International staff, associates and visitors, ensuring we minimise risks to children and programme participant and report any concerns about a child or programme participant’s welfare appropriately.

-We run programmes around the world designed to make a lasting difference in children’s lives by addressing the problem of violence against children.
-These programme activities are linked to, but distinct from our efforts to ensure that we as an organisation ‘do no harm’ to children.
+We run programmes around the world designed to make a lasting difference in children’s lives by promoting their rights and addressing the problem of violence against children.
+These programme activities are linked to, but distinct from our efforts to ensure that we as an organisation ‘do no harm’ to children and programme participants.

-Creating safe environments for children and young people
+Creating safe environments for children and programme participants

-We have developed several measures and mechanisms designed to prevent risk of harm to children and young people:
+We have developed several measures and mechanisms designed to prevent risk of harm to children and programme participants:

 We have a strong policy, related guidance and tools in place which: